LewisConor/Live-Game-Tracker-Client/README.md

 # Live-Game-Tracker-Client

+## Disclaimer
+This program is current under review by Riot Games and its extension is under review by Twitch.
+Do not used unless this readme says they've been approved.

 ## Description
 This is the client program for the Live Game Tracker for League of Legends Extension on Twitch.